 A knife has three basic task it can perform.
 It can puncture, chop or

 cut.
 A knife is also an must have tool used to construct other survival

 items and not just for hand to hand combat.
 Hopefully you will have knives available when the end comes but eventually they will be lost or will break.
 So you will need at some point the ability to make a new knife.

 You can use stone, bone, or metal to make a knife.
-Scrap metal should be readily available for many decades after our world comes crashing down so even though other option are available it just makes since to use the best material and metal trumphs the others.
+Scrap metal should be readily available for many decades after our world comes crashing down so even though other option are available it just makes sense to use the best material and metal trumps the others.